 - 1. At least 50% of the specimens must have been found by the exhibitor and at least five of the specimens collected during the current 4-H year.
 Put an asterisk on the label in front of the name of each specimen collected during the current 4-H year.
 The asterisk helps the judge determine if your display meets the criteria.
 Only the current 4-H year's specimens should have an asterisk. - 2.
 Polished or cut specimens must be exhibited under Geology Educational, with the exception of geodes specimens only which may be cut, but NOT POLISHED as part of a collection. - 3.
 Judging criteria are outlined on the Geology Exhibit Score Card (421-01), available at the county Extension office or on the State 4-H website. - 4.
 A SPECIMEN COLLECTION GEOLOGY SITE ANALYSIS SHEET is required for each specimen in Intermediate and Senior Geology collections.
 One sheet needs to be filled out for each of the new specimens collected for the current year.
 It is available online.
-Attach the completed sheets to the bottom of the collection box in an unsealed envelope for the judge to read at Fair. - 5.
-See 4-H Geology Manual for further exhibit requirements - 421 100 011 Geology, Junior First Year Member, 10 specimens. - 421 100 021 Geology, Junior Second and Third Year Member, 15 to 20 specimens. - 421 100 012 Geology, Intermediate First Year Member, 15 to 25 specimens. - 421 100 022 Geology, Intermediate Second and Third Year Member, 20 to 35 specimens. - 421 100 013 Geology, Senior First Year, 20 to 40 specimens. - 421 100 023 Geology, Senior Other, 25 to 50 specimens.
+Attach the completed sheets to the bottom of the collection box in an unsealed envelope for the judge to read at Fair.
+Members who wish to secure their collection boxes may do so by including a small hasp or hole for a small/luggage sized lock.
+If you attended state fair, they will provide a lock.
+The box MUST be able to be opened at time of judging. - 5.
+See 4-H Geology Manual for further exhibit requirements - 421 100 011 Geology, Junior First Year Member, 10 specimens. - 421 100 021 Geology, Junior Second and Third Year Member, 15 to 20 specimens. - 421 100 012 Geology, Intermediate First Year Member, 15 to 25 specimens.

+421 100 022 Geology, Intermediate Second and Third Year Member, 20 to 35 specimens.

+421 100 013 Geology, Senior First Year, 20 to 40 specimens.

+421 100 023 Geology, Senior Other, 25 to 50 specimens.